 Scroll to the Autolinker Keywords section.

-You can define a bunch of settings here, but most importantly you need to define which keywords you want this link to be added to.
+You can define several settings here, but most importantly you need to define which keywords you want this link to be added to.

-The keywords you add in this list should be in the order that you want them linked up.
-For example, if you have two keywords like “Beach Towel” and “Towel” you should put the more specific one first, in this case, “Beach Towel”.
+The keywords you add in this list should be in the order you want them linked up.
+For example, if you have two keywords like “Beach Towel” and “Towel” you should put the more specific one first, in this case, “Beach Towel.”

 Check Your Work

 And that’s about it.
-All you need to do now is check it’s all working how you want it on the front end of your site.
+All you need to do now is make sure everything is working how you want it on the front end of your site.

 What you should be seeing is: